sporto/elm-tutorial/en/07-routing/04-main-model.md

 # Main model

-In our main application model we want to store the current route Change __src/Models.elm__ to:
+In our main application model we want to store the current route.
+Change __src/Models.elm__ to:

 ```elm